optolabs/jitsi-meet-electron/README.md

 ## Community

-Jitsi is built by a large community of developers, if you want to participate, please join [community forum].
+Opto Studio is used by a large community of ML developers, if you want to participate, please join the [community forum].

 [Jitsi Meet]: https://github.com/jitsi/jitsi-meet
 [Electron]: https://electronjs.org/